 LCU is an independent Saskatchewan credit union owned by our members.
-Under the current credit union legislation, LCU is able to provide financial services to members and non-members.
-As at December 31, 2020, LCU had 1625 members and 0 non-members.
+Under the current credit union legislation, LCU provides financial services to members and non-members.
+At December 31, 2021, LCU had 1696 members and 0 non-members (2020 - 1625 members and 0 non-members).
 Non-members do not participate in the democratic processes of the credit union nor the patronage program.